 The John Badley Foundation provides life changing opportunities by funding 100% bursaries to Bedales Senior and Prep Schools for talented new students whose family circumstances mean that a Bedales education would otherwise be completely out of reach.
 Cecily’s Fund is an international development charity, enabling orphans and vulnerable children in Zambia to gain an education so that they are able to reach their true potential and have better futures.

 The Bedales Great South Run Team already has 38 runners including pupils, old Bedalians, teachers, support staff, parents, former parents, other supporters of Bedales and Marishelle from The Country House Company!
-They are hoping to exceed 40 members so anyone with a connection to Bedales can come forward and join the team.
+They are hoping to exceed 40 members so

 The first official team gathering was on Saturday where photos were taken and the members were presented with their personalised running shirt.